 Unlike the Kinderdijk windmills, the Zaanse Schans windmills weren’t used for draining water.
 In the Dutch Golden age, the Zaanse Schans was a gigantic industrial area with thousands of windmills sawing wood from Scandinavia and making paper.
 There are still 16 windmills left.
 Some of them are open for visitors and give you a great deal of information about the workings of a windmill.
 You can also join a tour to the Zaanse Schans.

 If you are only visiting Amsterdam and you don’t want to go all the way to the Kinderdijk windmills, the windmill closest to the center of Amsterdam is Windmill De Gooyer.
 This windmill used to be part of a bigger group of corn mills.
 But now it’s the only one left of this group.
 You can’t go inside, but the mill makes for a great photo opportunity and you can combine it with a visit to the beer brewery next door.

 In Schiedam, you can find the largest windmills in the world.
 The mills have a height of up to 33 meters due to the lack of wind in Schiedam.
 Originally, there were 20 windmills in Schiedam, but just 5 are left.
-In the 18th and 19th century, Schiedam was the Jenever capital of the world and the windmills were used to grind the most important ingredient: grain.
+In the 18th and 19th centuries, Schiedam was the Jenever capital of the world, and the windmills were used to grind the most important ingredient: grain.

 Windmills are an iconic part of the Dutch landscape and a must-see for any visitor to the Netherlands.
 If you're looking for the best place to see them, take an Amsterdam day trip and experience the beauty of Dutch windmills firsthand!